zeina1i/conversional-challenge/README.md

 ## Caution
-* This data-model is suitable if we don't want to add more events to the system in the future, Otherwise we have session_events table which has n to 1 relation with session table.
+* This data-model is suitable if we don't want to add more events to the system in the future, Otherwise we should have session_events table which has n to 1 relation with session table.
 This is one example of the sessions and session_events mode:
 <br />